silvagpmiguel/gime/README.md

 Available Commands & Flags
 help                    Help about any command save <LABEL> <DATA>     Save <DATA> along with <LABEL>
-[LABEL]                 Display mode (label not mandatory)
+[LABELS]                Display mode (labels not mandatory)
-    <LABEL>                         Display data associated with <LABEL>
+    <LABEL>                         Display if there are rows that contain this <LABEL>
+    <LABEL1,LABEL2,...>             Display if there is a label that has a subset of <LABEL1,LABEL2,...>
-    -a      --all                   Display all data
+    -a      --all                   Display all existing data
-    -c      --contains <KEYWORD>    Display if data contains <KEYWORD>
+    -c      --contains <KEYWORD>    Display if there are rows that the data contains <KEYWORD>
-    -cl     --contains-label        Display if data contains <LABEL>
-    -i      --insensitive           Set case insensitive
+    -cl     --contains-label        Display if there are rows where the label contains [LABELS] -i      --insensitive           Set case insensitive
-    -d      --detailed              Set detailed mode, where label and data is shown delete [LABEL]          Delete mode (label not mandatory)
+    -d      --detailed              Set detailed mode, where label and data is shown -e      --equals                Set equals mode, where data is only displayed if label equals [LABELS] delete [LABELS]                     Delete mode (labels not mandatory)
-    <LABEL>                         Delete data associated with <LABEL>
+    <LABEL>                         Delete if there are rows that contain this <LABEL>
+    <LABEL1,LABEL2,...>             Delete if there is a label that has a subset of <LABEL1,LABEL2,...>
-    -a      --all                   Delete all data
+    -a      --all                   Delete all existing data
-    -c      --contains <KEYWORD>    Delete if data contains <KEYWORD>1 -cl     --contains-label        Delete if data contains <LABEL>
+    -c      --contains <KEYWORD>    Delete if there are rows that the data contains <KEYWORD>
+    -cl     --contains-label        Delete if there are rows where the label contains [LABELS] -i      --insensitive           Set case insensitive
-    -i      --insensitive           Set case insensitive labels                  Display all unique existing labels check-for-update        Check if program has any update available update                  Updade program uninstall               Uninstall program
+    -e      --equals                Set equals mode, where data is only deleted if label equals [LABELS] labels                  Display all unique existing labels check-for-update        Check if program has any update available update                  Update program uninstall               Uninstall program
 ```